 What’s next: Vermont voters will cast ballots in November to decide if the state will amend its constitution to protect abortion rights.

 Political control: Virginia has a Republican governor who says he would support new state-level restrictions on abortion.
-Gov. Glenn Youngkin said Friday that he will seek legislation to ban most abortions after 15 weeks.
+Gov. Glenn Youngkin said that he will seek legislation to ban most abortions after 15 weeks.
 Youngkin told The Washington Post he has asked four antiabortion Republican lawmakers to draft the legislation.
-He told the Post that a cutoff at 20 weeks might be necessary to build consensus in the divided Virginia legislature, where Republicans control the House and Democrats control the Senate.
+He told the Post that a cutoff at 20 weeks might be necessary to build consensus in the divided Virginia General Assembly, where Republicans control the House and Democrats control the Senate.
 Youngkin generally supports exceptions to abortion restrictions in cases of rape, incest or when the life of the mother is in danger.

 Background: In recent years, when Democrats were in full control of state government, lawmakers rolled back abortion restrictions.
 They ended strict building code requirements on facilities where abortions are performed and did away with requirements that a patient seeking an abortion undergo a 24-hour waiting period and ultrasound.
 Advocates said the changes would make Virginia a haven for abortion access in the South.
 Republican victories in the November elections shook up the state’s political landscape, but Senate Democrats defeated several measures that would have limited abortion access during the 2022 legislative session.